LukaJCB/blog/_posts/2016-4-2-frp-in-angular-2.markdown

 Then we have the `addNewPerson` function, that get's called whenever we press our button.

 Now let's take a look at `peopleSignal`.
 What we see here is how we create an Observable using `Observable.create()`.
-By bibding our `addNewPerson` function to call `observer.next()` we ensure that, this Obvservable will emit a value everytime we click the button.
+By binding our `addNewPerson` function to call `observer.next()` we ensure that, this Obvservable will emit a value everytime we click the button.
 This is far from pretty, sadly, but it's currently the only way to create one from an event listener in Angular 2 (Let's hope future versions offer something better!).

 Then as a last step we transform our `peopleSignal` Observable into one that's actually going to get things done.